-EXCUSED ABSENCES BASED ON RELIGIOUS BELIEFS or UNT SPONSORED ACTIVITIES: A student who misses an examination or other assignment due to the observance of a religious holy day or required attendance at a UNT School sponsored event (i.e. student athletes, etc) will be given the opportunity to complete the work missed.
+EXCUSED ABSENCES BASED ON RELIGIOUS BELIEFS or UNT SPONSORED ACTIVITIES: A student who misses an examination or other assignment due to the observance of a religious holy day or required attendance at a UNT School sponsored event (i.e. student athletes, etc.) will be given the opportunity to complete the work missed.
 To be eligible for this opportunity, the student must notify me in writing of exams scheduled on dates they will be absent.
 Notification must be made within the first fifteen (15) calendar days of the semester by written correspondence, delivered to me, and acknowledged as received by me.

-CHEATING: Honesty and integrity are very important characteristics of an accountant or any business person.
+CHEATING: Honesty and integrity are very important characteristics of any business person.
 Failure to perform within the bounds of accepted ethical standards is sufficient grounds for your discontinuance in this course with a grade of F and could lead to expulsion from the University.
 Failure to abide by the university's rules regarding academic dishonesty will not be tolerated in this course.
 University policy regarding this matter is a part of the UNT Code of Student Conduct and Discipline and can be found in the UNT Policy Manual, Vol. III, No. 18.1.11, and in the Student Handbook.
-The university's recently revised academic integrity policy can be found at http://vpaa.unt.edu/academic-integrity.htm.
+The university's recently revised academic integrity policy can be found at http://vpau.unt.edu/academic-integrity.htm.

 DROPPING THE CLASS: University policy relative to dropping the class will be followed.
-Thursday July 23rd, 2015, is the last date for students to drop with an automatic grade of W. After this date and through Wednesday August 5th, 2015 ←This process must be completed by 5 p.m. in the Dean of Students Office., any student wishing to drop the class must have the instructor's approval in order to receive a grade of W. You should consult with your academic advisor prior to the above dates if you are considering dropping this course.
+Monday, March 2, 2015, is the last date for students to drop with an automatic grade of W. After this date and through Tuesday, April 7, 2015, any student wishing to drop the class must have the instructor's approval in order to receive a grade of W. You should consult with your academic advisor prior to the above dates if you are considering dropping this course.